Planning and Staging an Intervention

 - An ambush designed to catch the target individual off guard

-- An authoritarian and coercive approach to force the individual into some type of a treatment program (although there are some models that attempt this approach)
+- An authoritarian and coercive approach to force the individual into some type of treatment program (although there are some models that attempt this approach)

 - A venue for individuals to vent their anger, frustration, and accusations at the subject of the intervention